OSGeo/OSGeoLive-doc/en/quickstart/pycsw_quickstart.rst

 pycsw is `Open Source`_, released under an MIT license, and runs on all major platforms (Windows, Linux, Mac OS X).

-pycsw is installed by default on the OSGeo Live DVD.
+pycsw is installed by default on the OSGeo-Live DVD.
 This QuickStart will describe how to:

 * perform a fresh installation of pycsw
 * test pycsw installation through the tester application